linhkhanh/Project-1/post-moterm.md

 # Project Post Mortem
 ## Approach and Process
 ### What in my process and approach to this project would I do differently next time?
-In next projects, if I have a chance to build a game in which there are many levels, I will create all levels automaticly, instead of hard code each levels.
+In next projects, if I have a chance to build a game in which there are many levels, I will create all levels automaticly, instead of hard code each level.

 ### What in my process and approach to this project went well that I would repeat next time?
 Next time, I would complete all main functions, main details of project before desining, and adding effects.